HOSPICE AT HOME SERVICE – A TYPICAL, BUT FICTITIOUS PATIENT STORY

 Sophie Thomas – May 2016

-The Clinical Nurse Specialist could be an NHS Macmillan Nurse or a PSF CNS, depending on which GP service Mrs Jones is attached to.
+The Clinical Nurse Specialist could be a Macmillan Nurse or a NHS CNS, depending on which GP service Mrs Jones is attached to.